A Comprehensive Guide on How to Clean a Bathroom SinkÂ

 Prepping the Sink for Cleaning

-We highly recommend prepping the sink as it helps to remove initial debris, loosens tough marks, and ensures that the cleaning agents can work effectively.
+We highly recommend prepping the sink as it helps to remove initial debris, loosens tough marks, and ensures that the cleaning agents can work successfully.

 A well-prepped sink sets the stage for a successful cleaning process.